camunda/camunda-docs/docs/reference/bpmn-processes/business-rule-tasks/business-rule-tasks.md

 ## Defining a task

-A business rule task must define a [job type](../../service-tasks/service-tasks#task-definition).
+A business rule task must define a [job type](../../service-tasks/service-tasks#task-definition) the same way as a service task does.
 This specifies the type of job workers should subscribe to (e.g. DMN).

 Use [task headers](../../service-tasks/service-tasks#task-headers) to pass static parameters to the job